38th Infantry Division (United States): Statistics

-Post World War
+Cold War

 After the end of World War II, the 38th Infantry Division briefly remained in the Philippines pending a decision as to whether or not the division would remain on occupation duty.
 Instead, the division was alerted on 15 September 1945 that it was to return to the United States and demobilize.
 Major General Irving and key staffers flew from Manila, while the bulk of the division elements sailed from the Philippines beginning in October.
 The 38th Infantry Division was directed to Camp Anza, California, for final demobilization and inactivation, which was completed on 9 November 1945.

 For a time, the 38th Infantry Division remained inactivated while debate raged within the federal government as to the size, scope and even the necessity for a separate Army National Guard.
 In October 1945, the War Department issued directives to reconstitute the Army National Guard as an integral part of the Reserve Component which still retained the unique dual nature of the pre-war Guard.
 First priority under the new plan was the organization and reactivation of eighteen division headquarters, one of which was the 38th Infantry Division.

 Within Indiana, organizational actions were already in the works led by Indiana Adjutant General Ben H. Watt.
 By March 1946, Watt submitted a proposed recruitment quota to the National Guard Bureau (NGB), and designated commanders in anticipation of receiving approval for the reorganizing units.
 Receiving approval from NGB in October 1946, Indiana began organizing and reconstituting the subordinate elements of the 38th Infantry Division.
 Unit strength grew quickly, swelled by large numbers of World War II veterans.
 The influx of tested combat leaders facilitated the activation of the Headquarters and Special Troops unit of the 38th Infantry Division, which officially organized in Indianapolis on 6 October 1946, and received federal recognition on 5 March 1947.

 Unlike the pre-war 38th Division, the post-war 38th Infantry Division force structure was allotted entirely to Indiana, and consisted of a triangular structure (three infantry regiments, with three line battalions per regiment) with a total authorization of 16,241 officers, non-commissioned officers (NCOs) and soldiers.
 Despite an aggressive recruiting campaign, the Division's subordinate units were not sufficiently organized to permit Annual Training (AT) at Camp Atterbury until 1948.